davestewart/extension-bus/README.md

 This package provides an elegant solution, with:

 - simple cross-process messaging
-- named buses to easily target individual processes
+- named buses to easily target processes
-- named and nested handlers to support more complex use cases
+- nested handlers for an API-like interface
 - transparent handling of sync and async calls
 - transparent handling of process and runtime errors
 - a consistent interface for processes and tabs